Some publishers now employ

 1) Publishers now employ...

 So, this was a shock to me.
 I heard people talk about it at a wonderful SCWBI meeting recently, but I'd already ranted twice so didn't want to talk again, but it is shocking to me that this is some kind of a new thing!
 Surely publishers have been doing this for years?
-I certainly would not have published anything featuring a particular racial group without checking that it was correct any more than I would publish anything set in a historical period, for example, without making sure the story didn't contain errors.
+I certainly would not have published anything set in a community or country not my own without checking that it was correct any more than I would publish anything set in a historical period, for example, without making sure the story didn't contain errors.

-This is not about a writer's lack of imagination - we are quite capable of imagining experiences we've never had or writing set in eras we've never lived in or, writing characters of other genders or races.
+This is not about a writer's lack of imagination - we are quite capable of imagining experiences we've never had, or writing stories or characters set in eras we've never lived in or, writing characters of other genders or races.
 For me it's about checking for nuance, inaccuracies... something that sounds 'off'

 Two points here actually.
-Firstly I hate the term sensitivity readers - like we are all some kind of snowflakes!
-If I set my book in a historical context and I as a writer/editor/publisher ask someone with knowledge and expertise/experience of this context, I don't call them 'sensitivity readers' I call them consultants.
+Firstly I hate the term sensitivity - like we are all some kind of snowflakes!
+If I set my book in a historical period and, as a writer/editor/publisher, I ask someone with knowledge and expertise/experience of this period, I don't call them 'sensitivity readers' I call them consultants.
 Though those who coined the expression in the first place didn't mean it in a pejorative way, it is important what we call things and certainly, I think calling them 'sensitivity readers' feeds into the kind of attitude expressed by Lionel Shriver - that it's all about sensitivity rather than accuracy or authenticity.
-Lee and Low (who I'm sure have also been using readers for a very long time call them 'cultural consultants' and I think this is a far more sensible term.
+Lee and Low (who I'm sure have also been using readers for a very long time) call them 'cultural consultants' and I think this is a far more sensible term.
 It also speaks to the attempt by authors, editors and publishers to 'get it right' rather than having the 'unrelenting anguish about hurting other people's feelings' Shriver talks about.
+I've always simply called them consultants.

 Which brings me on to the second point - the offence bit.

-In recent years, especially in YA, readers have routinely voiced criticisms of texts which are inauthentic, and this perhaps is why publishers are waking up to the diversity of readers their stories are being read by - and that is feeding the (good) move to consult.
+In recent years, especially in YA, readers have routinely voiced criticisms of texts which are inauthentic, and this perhaps is why publishers are waking up to the diversity of readers their stories are being read by.
+This perhaps is feeding the (good) move to consult.

 * Little side note, it was interesting to me that in the Toni Morrison video she speaks of asking her Mali friend various questions including finding an authentic name for one of her characters.
-Publishers may be waking up to checking white writers, but we all need to be sensitive when writing about any other culture.
+Publishers may be waking up to checking white writers writing Black or other 'non-white' characters, but we all need to be sensitive when writing outside of our own culture/experience.

 3) Sensitivity Readers